Team-Tower-Databases-Online/Databases-Teamwork-2015/README.md

 * **Input**:
   * XML file
 * **Output**:
-  * data loaded in the SQL Server
+  * Data loaded in the SQL Server
-  * data loaded in the MongoDB
+  * Data loaded in the MongoDB

 [Back to top &#8593;](#table-of-contents)